A bit better: Variants of duality in geometric algebras with degenerate metrics: Calculating the regressive product

 \subsection{Comparison of the different approaches}

-The shuffle product is quite different from the other approaches.
-Leaving it to the side, the remaining three approaches all have very similar forms:
+The shuffle product is quite different from the other approaches since it calculates the regressive product directly from its arguments.
+Leaving it to the side, the remaining three approaches can be expressed using some progressive product:

 Notice however that the first formula reverses the order of its arguments.
-This reflects the fact that the metric polarity is expressed using the geometric product while the other two forms of duality involve algebra maps.
+This reflects the fact that the metric polarity is expressed using the geometric product while the other two forms of duality involve algebra maps. $\PN$ and $\CR$ differ in their target algebra.
+Table \ref{tab:j3d} contains a full listing of the action of all three duality maps on a basis set.
+The index sets for the image basis set agree in all cases.

+For future reference the inverse maps $\MP^{-1}$, ${\PN}^{-1}$, and ${\CR}^{-1}$ are given in Table \ref{tab:j3di}.
+Note the slight differences to Table \ref{tab:j3d} occasioned by the minus signs in the latter.